sctech-tr/sctech-tr/README.md

 - <a href="https://github.com/sctech-tr/scfetch">scfetch</a> - minimal fetch program in python for windows, linux and macos.
 - <a href="https://github.com/sctech-tr/uselesscmd">theuselesscmd</a> - a shell full of useless commands
 - <a href="https://github.com/sctech-tr/emoji-translator">emoji-translator</a> - emoji translator app for android
-- <a href="https://github.com/sctech-tr/socialanxiety">socialanxiety.vr.lt</a> - informational article/website about social anxiety
+- <a href="https://github.com/sctech-tr/website">my website</a> - my personal website
 - <a href="https://github.com/sctech-tr/tbct-wii">text-based controller test</a> - test your wii controllers!!

 a very detailed list of my projects can be found <a href="projects.md">here</a>